quantify-os/quantify-scheduler/docs/usage.rst

 The pulse-level description describes waveforms applied to a sample.
 These waveforms can be used to implement the unitaries of the gate-level description, in which case there is a one-to-one correspondence, but this is not required.
 The pulse-level description typically contain parameterization information, such as amplitudes, durations and so forth required to synthesize the waveform on control hardware.
-The :mod:`~quantify.scheduler.pulse_library` contains a collection of commonly used pulses.
+The :mod:`~quantify_scheduler.pulse_library` contains a collection of commonly used pulses.
 To specify *where* an operation is applied, the pulse-level description needs to specify both the location in physical space as well as in frequency space.
 The location on chip is denoted by a *port* while the frequency is set using a *clock*, both are represented as strings.
 These resources are described in detail in :ref:`the next section<sec-resources>`.

-A :class:`~quantify.scheduler.types.Schedule` containing operations can be visualized using as a pulse diagram using :func:`quantify.scheduler.visualization.pulse_scheme.pulse_diagram_plotly`.
+A :class:`~quantify_scheduler.types.Schedule` containing operations can be visualized using as a pulse diagram using :func:`quantify_scheduler.visualization.pulse_scheme.pulse_diagram_plotly`.
 An example of such a visualization is shown below: